 Chris MacMinn

 Chris is a Professor of Engineering Science at Oxford.
 He is an engineer and applied scientist with an interest in physical mathematics, fluid and solid mechanics, and interfacial phenomena.
-He leads the Poromechanics Lab, an interdisciplinary team of engineers, physicists, mathematicians who use modelling and high-resolution experiments to study flow, transport, and deformation in porous media and other multiphase systems.
-Their work has applications in subsurface science and engineering, soft materials, and biology and medicine.
+He leads the Poromechanics Lab, an interdisciplinary team of engineers, physicists, mathematicians, and earth scientists who use mathematical modelling and multi-scale laboratory experiments to study flow, transport, and deformation in porous media and other multiphase systems.
+Our work has applications in subsurface science and engineering (e.g., water & energy resources, natural fluid migration), soft materials (e.g., gels and foods), and biology and medicine (e.g., tissue mechanics and vascular flows).

 Chris's background is in mechanical engineering, with a specialization in fluid mechanics from the interdisciplinary perspectives of engineering, hydrology, and applied mathematics.
 He earned his PhD, SM, and SB from the Department of Mechanical Engineering at MIT, where he worked with Ruben Juanes on the fluid mechanics of geological carbon dioxide sequestration.
 He was then a Postdoctoral Associate at Yale University, where he worked with John Wettlaufer and Eric Dufresne on the deformation of porous and granular materials.
 His postdoc was funded by the Yale Climate & Energy Institute.